maelfabien/maelfabien.github.io/_posts/2019-1-10-EC2_Cassandra.md

 In the architecture we considered, we essentially focused on deploying Cassandra on slave nodes.
 The steps detailed below can also be used for deploying Cassandra on your Masters.

-The first step is to establish a SSH connection with your Slave nodes.
+The first step is to establish an SSH connection with your Slave nodes.
 Recall :
 ``` bash
 ssh -i "<path to your keyPair directory>/Cluster_test_Key_Pair.pem" ubuntu@<copy the public DNS>
 ```